codingfriend1/vite-plugin-markdownify/README.md

       "url":"front matter url",
       "updatedAt":1691423641586,
       "createdAt":1531440000000,
-      "absolute_url":"combined of baseUrl from the vite configuration with filepath for the relevant markdown file ignoring extension", "readingTime": "reading time in minutes",
+      "absolute_url":"combination of baseUrl from the vite configuration with the relative filepath from the relevant markdown file ignoring extension", "readingTime": "reading time in minutes",
       "filename":"relative file path from markdown folder, ignoring extension", "html": "rendered html from markdown"